 and purchase even more pinball machines for his rapidly growing collection!

-From that encounter, David starting thinking about how very difficult it was to locate top quality
+From that encounter, he starting thinking about how very difficult it was to locate top quality

 arcade games that were totally restored, from a "brand name" firm, who provided nationwide